Search This Blog

 But it would not stop with that, alas!'

 A sustained presence of violence, of any kind, undermines society's ability to function.
 And society would recognize, above the incentives of individuals and political tribes, that it has to stop.
-And sometimes it stops with democracy (Post-bellum America, though not for all) and sometimes it stops with fascism (NAZIs, Soviets, Taliban).
+And sometimes it stops with democracy (Post-bellum America) and sometimes it stops with fascism (NAZIs, Soviets, Taliban).
 Once you enter the abyss of societal dysfunction it's hard to predict the outcome.

 Ethics means doing the harder thing.
 For politics, that means accepting defeat as a possibility, making coalitions with those you don't totally agree with, and refusing to despair and catastrophize (which is what gives us permission to break the rules of civil society).
-Committing, or even encouraging, political violence is to say "I only accept Democracy when I like the outcome."
-Nobody should have that position.
+Committing, or even encouraging, political violence is to say "I will recognize the government's authority only when I like the outcome."
+And if one person has that position, it motivates others to take it.
+The only solution is for nobody to take that position, and for those that do to be ostracized and punished - before they act.

 'I wish you'd take his Ring.
 You'd put things to rights...